 When using portal-tier authentication, members will sign in using the following syntax:

 - If using the portal with your Active Directory, the syntax can be domain\username or username@domain.
 Regardless of how the member signs in, the username always displays as username@domain in the portal website.

 - If using the portal with LDAP, the syntax is always username.
 The portal website also displays the account in this format.

 Configure organization-specific logins using SAML

 The ArcGIS Enterprise portal supports all SAML-compliant identity providers.
-The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with the portal.
 For more information, see Configure a SAML-compliant identity provider with your portal.

 Account lockout policy